 Student enrolled as domestic students in a Graduate Coursework or Research Higher Degree course will have access to Commonwealth supported places in the Diploma in Languages.
 International Graduate Coursework and RHD students will attract International undergraduate fees for the Diploma in Languages.

 Applications open twice each year for start-year (semester one) and mid-year (semester two) entry.
 It is also possible to commence the diploma in the summer semester if required.
 A place in the diploma cannot be deferred.
 You must apply for the diploma prior to the semester in which you wish to commence it.

 Go to Student Admin, then Enrolment, then New Course Applications and Offers and select Apply for another University of Melbourne course.

-For more information please see the Students Concurrent Diploma web page.
+For more information please see the Students Concurrent Diplomas web page.